skill3472/monkeytype-pbfetcher/README.md

           github_token: ${{ secrets.GITHUB_TOKEN }}
           branch: ${{ github.ref }}
 ```
-Put this into your `.github/workflows/` directory and see it go!
-Remember to change the actions permissions, so it can write to the repository.
-You also need to have all the files present in this repo for this to work (obviously not the README.md file, you should move it somewhere else, or remove it).
+1. Put this into your `.github/workflows/` directory and remember to change the actions permissions, so it can write to the repository.
+2. You also need to have all the files present in this repo for this to work (obviously not the README.md file, you should move it somewhere else, or remove it).
+3. Change the `outfile` option in `config.yml` to `README.md`
+4. Watch it go!